Civlac/SRWLED-Wiki/Installing-Sound-Reactive-WLED.md

-Before attempting to compile this fork of WLED, make sure you CAN compile the one from [wled.me](http://wled.me).
+Before attempting to compile this fork of WLED, make sure you can compile the original from [wled.me](http://wled.me).

 If you are unable to compile WLED, please consider flashing your device with binaries instead.